United Nations (gang): Involvement in 2009 Vancouver gang violence

 Jonathan Barber was a young man whose hairstyle made him bear a vague resemblance to Jonathan Bacon, one of the three Bacon brothers warring against the United Nations gang.
-Barber worked as an the installer of audio systems in automobiles, and had hired by Bacon to install a new audio system in his car.
+Barber worked as an installer of audio systems in automobiles, and had hired by Bacon to install a new audio system in his car.
 On May 9, 2008, Barber was driving Bacon's Porsche Cayenne SUV from the Bacon household in Abbotsford to his shop in Vancouver along the Kingsway highway when his vehicle was shot up by gunmen in another car.
 The police have stated that there was a group of UN members consisting of the professional wrestler Ion Croitoru, Barzan Tilli-Choli and several others who were also driving along the Kingsway who gunned down Barber out of the mistaken belief that he was Bacon.
 Barber's girlfriend, Vicky King, who was driving his car behind the SUV, was also injured, but she survived while Barber was killed.
 Tran later testified that he was one of the gunmen in Tilli-Choli's car and he thought Barber was Bacon because "all white guys" looked the same to him.

 On 3 February 2009, Raphael Baldini of the Red Scorpions was shot dead while talking on his cell phone in a friend's SUV.
 Badini's last words as a group of men in another SUV opened fire on him was "oh my God!"
 On 6 February 2009, the mixed martial arts fighter and Red Scorpion Kevin LeClair was shot and killed in the parking lot of the Marketplace IGA grocery store at the Thunderbird Centre mall.
 The police believe that both murders were the work of the UN gang.
 On 12 February 2009, Nicole Marie Alemy was shot and killed inside her white Cadillac CTS coupe automobile.
 Alemy was the wife of the UN gang member, Koshan Alemy, and it is believed she was targeted intentionally as a way to bring grief to her husband.
-The windows of Nicole Alemy's Cadillac were clear and she was only with her four-year old son when she was shot down.
+The windows of Nicole Alemy's Cadillac were clear and she was only with her four-year-old son when she was shot down.
 On the evening of 15 February 2009, Tyler Willock of the Red Scorpions were riding with his friend Fraser Sunderland and a woman who remains unidentified in a Power Rover automobile when a group in a SUV opened fire and gave chase.
 Sunderland was badly wounded and bled to death while Willock survived.